Table of Contents

 2. No ‘new country activation’: Activating new countries under the COS programme is now cancelled.

-3. New rates: As of 1 August, European Logistics Network (EFN) rates will apply, instead of Amazon’s domestic logistics rates in countries previously enabled under the Reserve Stock Program.
+3. New rates: As of 1 August, European Logistics Network (EFN) rates apply, instead of Amazon’s domestic logistics rates in countries previously enabled under the Reserve Stock Program.

 4. Pan-European programme: To continue stocking inventory in the countries where COS was used, and benefit from Amazon’s domestic logistics rates, you must register VAT numbers to activate the Pan-European programme.